-Perhaps one of your culinary resolutions for 2012 was to make more things from scratch.
-If that is the case, we applaud you: Making store-bought items from scratch is a great way to improve basic cooking techniques and understand what goes into the foods we know and love.
-Not only do you get to control what goes into your food this way, but the flavors are often fresher and bolder than their store bought counterparts.
+Perhaps one of your culinary resolutions for this year is to make more things from scratch.
+If that is the case, we applaud you: making store-bought items from scratch is a great way to improve basic cooking techniques and understand what goes into the foods we know and love.
+Not only do you get to control what goes into your food this way, but the flavors are often fresher and bolder than their store-bought counterparts.
 Here are 20 homemade recipes that we think you should try.

-All you need is 10 minutes to make a tangy, thick, and piquant barbecue sauce .
+All you need is 15 minutes to make a tangy, thick, and piquant sriracha-stout barbecue sauce .
 The final product adds depth of flavor to everything from pork ribs to brisket to barbecued oysters.

-Artichoke dip and homemade vegetable pizzas taste that much fresher when you use your own marinated 'chokes .
+Artichoke dip and homemade focaccia taste that much fresher when you use your own marinated 'chokes .

 Store-bought breadcrumbs can have a slightly stale consistency, but you'll never encounter that problem when you make your own .
-Use them in pasta dishes , breaded on chicken or fish, or as a topping for creamed collard greens .
+Use them in pasta dishes , breaded on chicken or fish, or as a topping for veggie casseroles .

 You'll kick yourself for paying such a pretty penny to buy chicken cutlets when you discover how easy they are to butcher yourself.